xiahualiu/wg_gaming_installer/README.md

 This project is a bash script designed to set up a [WireGuard VPN](https://www.wireguard.com/) tailored for personal gaming or torrenting use.
 It now supports multiple WireGuard peers!

+## Rewrite in Python is in Progress!

+I am going to rewrite this script using python, which has better string manipulation and better data storage.

 ## Update Logs

 - 09/29/2024 Major update.